About the Journal

 Aim and Scope

-The aim of Journal of Cancer Biology and Therapeutics is to promote the exchange of ideas and concepts across the entire cancer community, cultivating new areas of basic research and clinical investigation by publishing the articles of novel results in any area of cancer research, from molecular and cellular biology to clinical oncology.
+Journal of Cancer Biology and Therapeutics aim is to promote the exchange of ideas and concepts across the entire cancer community, cultivating new areas of basic research and clinical investigation by publishing the articles of novel results in any area of cancer research, from molecular and cellular biology to clinical oncology.
 The journal provides most authentic and complete source of information on current developments in field of cancer that include novel concepts, new methods, new regimens, new therapeutic agents, and alternative approaches for early detection and intervention of cancer.

 The journal focuses on following topics, but are not limited to: carcinogenesis, Cancer cell biology, Cancer genetics, Infectious causes of cancer, Tumor immunology, Early detection and diagnosis, Epidemiology, Cancer therapy, Tumor and stem cell biology, Oncogenes, Cytogenetics, Molecular basis of cancer, Cancer genetics, Metastasis, Homeostasis, Cancer epidemiology, Mutagenesis, Molecular targets, Stem cell and regenerative medicine, Anti-cancer drugs, All types of cancer, Cancer pathophysiology, Cancer biomarkers and Carcinogenic viruses.